Kitware/CMake/Help/command/target_link_directories.rst

 :ref:`ALIAS target <Alias Targets>`.

-The ``INTERFACE``, ``PUBLIC`` and ``PRIVATE`` keywords are required to specify the :ref:`scope <Target Usage Requirements>` of the items that follow them. ``PRIVATE`` and ``PUBLIC`` items will populate the :prop_tgt:`LINK_DIRECTORIES` property of ``<target>``.  ``PUBLIC`` and ``INTERFACE`` items will populate the :prop_tgt:`INTERFACE_LINK_DIRECTORIES`
+The ``INTERFACE``, ``PUBLIC`` and ``PRIVATE`` keywords are required to specify the :ref:`scope <Target Command Scope>` of the items that follow them. ``PRIVATE`` and ``PUBLIC`` items will populate the :prop_tgt:`LINK_DIRECTORIES` property of ``<target>``.  ``PUBLIC`` and ``INTERFACE`` items will populate the :prop_tgt:`INTERFACE_LINK_DIRECTORIES`